Article I - Name

 Section 1.
 The membership of this Committee shall consist of at least 5 voting members:

-- Each School (Medicine, Nursing, and Graduate School of Biomedical Sciences) shall appoint at least one faculty member from that School to serve on the
+- Appointment will attempt to include representation by each School (Medicine, Nursing, and Graduate School of Biomedical Sciences) to serve on the COIRC.

-- The VPR will appoint at least 2 additional members of the COIRC, one of whom shall be a community representative with no family or financial ties to TTUHSC El Paso.
+- The VPR will appoint at least one additional member of the COIRC whom shall be a community representative with no family or financial ties to TTUHSCEP.

-- All COIRC members (including Ex-officio) are required to submit annual disclosures of significant financial interest and complete the institutional training as required in HSCEP OP 73.09.
+- All COIRC members (including Ex-officio) are required to submit annual disclosures of significant financial interest and complete the institutional training as required in TTUHSCEP OP 09.

 - Committee members should be individuals who have sufficient seniority, research expertise, and independence to evaluate competing interests at stake and make credible and effective All voting members of the COIC shall be independent of the direct line of institutional authority for research.

-- Members will be appointed to a 3-year term and may be
+- Members will be appointed to a 2-year term and may be reappointed.

 Section 4.
 Members with more than three (3) unexcused absences per year may be asked to resign from the Committee.